gekatateam/neptunus/plugins/inputs/httpl/README.md

 # Httpl Input Plugin

-The `httpl` input plugin serves requests on configured address and streams request body to parser line by line.
+The `httpl` input plugin serves requests on configured address and streams request body to parser line by line, so, unlike [http input](../http/), this plugin is good for streaming.
 This plugin requires parser.

 If all body parsed without errors, plugin returns `200 OK` with `accepted events: N` body.
 If reading error occures, plugin returns `500 Internal Server Error`, if parsing error occures, it's `400 Bad Request`.